 Some years earlier, Markin had met E.L.
 Cord when the latter was selling cars in Chicago.
 The two maintained a friendship as both saw their business empires expand.
-Cord was now a titan in the automobile and aviation industries, owning Cord, Auburn and Duesenberg automobiles, as well as Lycoming and the Saf-T-Cab Company of Cleveland, OH.
-After his ouster, Markin turned to Cord and convinced his friend to take a controlling interest in Checker, and of course to reinstate Markin as president.
+Cord was now a titan in the automobile and aviation industries, owning Cord, Auburn and Duesenberg, as well as Lycoming and the Saf-T-Cab Company of Cleveland, OH.
+After his ouster, Morris Markin turned to Cord and convinced his friend to take a controlling interest in Checker.
+And, of course, to reinstate Markin as president.
 The partnership also resulted in Checker using Cord’s new Lycoming 115hp strait-8 engine in the upcoming Model Y.

 The Checker Model A debuted in 1939.
 The Lycoming engine was gone, along with its manufacturer.
 Replacing it was a Continental-supplied 226 cu. in.
 Red Seal 6-cylinder engine.
 This engine would power Checkers for the next quarter century.